johanlinaker/johanlinaker.github.io/_posts/2025-01-24-health-check-ups-on-open-source-software-projects.md

 ---

-title: "Chapter: Health Check-ups on OSS Software Projects: Managing Risks while Promoting (Re)use"
+title: "Health Check-ups on OSS Software Projects: Managing Risks while Promoting (Re)use"
-seo_title: "Chapter: Health Check-ups on OSS Software Projects: Managing Risks while Promoting (Re)use"
+seo_title: "Health Check-ups on OSS Software Projects: Managing Risks while Promoting (Re)use"
-excerpt: ""
+excerpt: "Getting an overview of Open Source Software (OSS) intake (including upstream dependencies) is a huge challenge as consumption is ever-growing.
+Each OSS component comes with a risk in terms of its ability to stay maintained long-term, with high quality and without interruption.
+Analyzing and monitoring the health of OSS intake can enable proactive management of potential risks, but it is also a mountain to climb, but it is possible."
-date: 2025-03-01T15:34:30-04:00
+date: 2025-01-24T01:00:00-04:00
 categories:
   - blog
 tags: